 This year-long study abroad program undertaken in a student’s 3L year awards Penn Law students a Masters in Economic Law with a specialization in Global Governance, from the elite Institut d’Études Politique de Paris (Sciences Po) in Paris.

-The compulsory common core of classes relate to advanced private and economic international law, international commercial and investment arbitration, and human rights, development and corporate social responsibility.
+The compulsory common core of classes for the Masters in Economic Law relates to advanced private and economic international law, international commercial and investment arbitration, and human rights, development and corporate social responsibility.
 Students are then free to choose electives which focus either on global business and economic law, litigation and arbitration, or accountability, development and human rights.
 Classes are conducted in both French and English.
 While this program provides an academic credential sufficient to qualify graduates to take the bar examination in France, they would realistically need substantial additional preparation before doing so.

 Prior to their departure, students must ensure they have completed the necessary upper-level semester hours to meet their JD degree requirements.
 Joint Degree students receive 27 credits for the Sciences-Po program during their 3L year.

 Below is a sample of courses taken at Sciences Po by former Penn Law participants:

 - Principes Fondamentaux du Système Juridique Français

 - La Responsabilité Sociale des Entreprises

 - Secured Transactions

 - International Economic Negotiation